 Imagine, you’re trying to convince one person to buy a product.
-He sees your ad on, say, a Google search result.
+He sees your ad on a Google search result.
 Okay.
 He searched for something and he saw your ad.

 Now imagine the consilient strategy.
 He sees your ad after doing a Google search.
-But before that (or perhaps after that; within the same weeks): he had…
+But before that (or perhaps after that; within the same timeframe) he had…

 - Seen Google Display ads with your brand.
 Perhaps they were smart article headlines?

-- Seen paid-to-be-promoted (but no one realizes that) Facebook ads that mention your brand.
+- Seen paid-to-be-promoted Facebook ads that mention your brand.

-- After your brand erupted a controversy (can a controversy even be “erupted”?
-What’s a stronger word for “birthed”?
+After your brand erupted a controversy (What’s a stronger word for “birthed”?
 Anyone?
 Anyone?) that targeted this guy’s best friend.
 His best friend saw this and couldn’t help discussing it with his best friend–that is, your prospect.

 Now, there are a few qualifications.

-First, this doesn’t work–definitionally–if you stay focused on one source.
+First, this doesn’t work if you stay focused on one source.

-Secondly, coordinating so many different sources is complex.
-It’s much easier to only run Google Display ads.
+Second, coordinating so many different sources is complex.
+It’s much easier to run Google Display ads.
 Is the extra effort worth it?
 Only you can do that calculation–I don’t know the particulars of your situation.

 Third, this makes more sense in bigger and more complex sales.
 In click-to-buy or very cheap products, it’s probably not worth the effort.

-Fourth, note the last bullet point in the samples above: targeting not just the target but targeting other people to say things to get them talking that will then circle back to your target.
-Yup–that’s one of the core tools of political marketers.
+Fourth, note the paragraph after the last bullet point in the samples above: targeting other people gets them talking and that will then circle back to your target.
+Yup, that’s one of the core tools of political marketers.
 Why not use it for your non-political ends?

-A step-back version is that this consilient strategy is one of the more subtle and clever ways to use display ads: not just for brand recognition, nor to try to get direct sales, but to help your target be exposed to your brand’s message (via your brand) enough so that ultimately, he just can’t resist.
+A step-back version is that this consilient strategy is one of the more subtle and clever ways to use display ads.
+Not just for brand recognition, nor to get direct sales.
+But to help your target be exposed to your brand’s message (via your brand) enough so that he just can’t resist.